Refinishing Hardwood Floors: Cost Breakdown for 2025 – Your Complete Guide

 Ready to bring your hardwood floors back to life?
 Contact Cardenas Flooring today for expert refinishing services and a free quote!

-How often should I refinish hardwood floors?
+3. How expensive is it to refinish hardwood floors?

-Can engineered hardwood floors be refinished?
+7. What hardwood floors cannot be refinished?